isaacpassnav/Final-Project/README.md

 ---

-## 🌐 Deployed Link
+## 🌐 Deployed Link with GitHub OAuth

 🔗 [Live API – Login Endpoint](https://final-project-zx8v.onrender.com/auth/login)

+All endpoints can be tested after logging in with your GitHub account.
+⚠️ To access admin-restricted endpoints, update the middleware to include your GitHub username as an authorized admin.

 ---

 ## 📄 Swagger Documentation

-Access and test all endpoints via Swagger:
+Access and test via Swagger(only for reques GET ):
 🔗 [Swagger UI](https://final-project-zx8v.onrender.com/api-docs)

 ---